Giasone: Act 3

-Set in a flowery glade, Besso and Delfa discuss Giasone's conflicting marriages to Medea and Isifile.
+Set in a flowery glade, Orestes and Delfa discuss Giasone's conflicting marriages to Medea and Isifile.

 In a sleep scene, in which Medea and Giasone sing the duet "Dormi, dormi", they fall asleep in each other's arms after he tells her that he will dream of her beauty.

 Besso finds Giasone and Medea sleeping with each other and feels some jealousy, for he too wants to find love.
 He sings the strophic aria "Non e pui bel piacer."

 Isifile then arrives.
 She has been looking in vain for Giasone and has come to the glade to rest, but then she finds the two lovers sleeping.
 She awakens Giasone and they argue.
 Giasone is concerned that Medea will awaken and find him with Isifile.
 In fact, Medea has awoken but continues to feign sleeping so that she can overhear their conversation.
 Giasone promises to return the honor he has taken from Isifile.
 She does not believe him, but Giasone swears and gives her a kiss.
 Medea now rises and scorns Giasone for his disloyalty.
 To atone for this transgression, Giasone agrees to have Besso murder Isifile in an aside to Medea, who then leaves, pretending to allow Giasone to return to Isifile.
 Giasone then instructs Isifile to go in secret to meet Besso in the Valley of the Orseno and ask him if he has carried out his orders.

 Giasone meets with Besso and tells him to go to the Valley of Orseno and wait for a messenger who will ask if he has carried out his orders.
 He instructs Besso to throw the messenger into the sea.

 It is night in the countryside, and Egeo (dressed as a sailor) is with Demo (dressed as a peasant with a lantern).
 Egeo begins with the aria "Perch'io torni a penar" in which he complains about his miserable situation as a slave of unrequited love for Medea.
 Upon seeing Egeo, Demo, who had believed Egeo was dead, begs for mercy.

 Isifile, alone in a moonlit night, is joyful because she believes Giasone has returned to her and she sings the strophic aria "Gioite, gioite."
 She then starts her journey to the Valley of Orseno.

 Orestes asks Isifile to return and feed her hungry twins.
 She does so, but then hurries on to the Valley of Orseno.

 In the Valley of Orseno, Medea sings the strophic aria "L'armi apprestatemi" expressing her rage against her rival with stile concitato gestures.
 She awaits the forthcoming murder of Isifile, but Besso has not arrived yet.

 Delfa arrives and asks Medea why she is so jealous and angered.
 She advises her that it doesn't matter whether Giasone has been faithful or not.
 She sings the comic aria "E follia" suggesting that lovers are never loyal to each other.